-Index rotation is a procedure in which the searchd server looks upon new versions of defined indexes in the configuration.
-Rotation is subject only to Plain mode of operation.
+Table rotation is a procedure in which the searchd server looks for new versions of defined tables in the configuration.
+Rotation is supported only in Plain mode of operation.

 There can be two cases:

-- for plain indexes that are already loaded
+- for plain tables that are already loaded

-- indexes added in configuration, but not loaded yet
+- tables added in configuration, but not loaded yet

-In the first case, indexer cannot put the new version of the index online as the running copy is locked and loaded by
+In the first case, the indexer cannot put the new version of the table online as the running copy is locked and loaded by

 searchd.
 In this case

-indexer needs to be called with --rotate parameter.
-If rotate is used, indexes creates new index files with
+indexer needs to be called with the --rotate parameter.
+If rotate is used,

-.new. in their name and sends a HUP signal to
+.new. in their names and sends a HUP signal to

 searchd informing it about the new version.
 The

-searchd will perform a lookup and will put in place the new version of the index and discard the old one.
-In some cases it might be desired to create the new version of the index but not perform the rotate as soon as possible.
-For example it might be desired to check first the health of the new index versions.
+searchd will perform a lookup and will put the new version of the table in place and discard the old one.
+In some cases, it might be desired to create the new version of the table but not perform rotate as soon as possible.
+For example, it might be desired to first check the health of the new table versions.
 In this case,

 --nohup parameter which will forbid sending the HUP signal to the server.